South Table Mountain (Colorado): History

 In times far past, South Table Mountain was ascended and used by American Indian tribes of the region, and archaeological remains are known to exist on its top.
-A piece of grape shot thought to be from either Spanish explorers or fur traders was found by Arthur Lakes on the mesa top in April 1895.
-The earliest recorded ascents of the mesa occurred during the Colorado Gold Rush in 1859.
+A piece of grape shot thought to be from either Spanish explorers or 1830s fur traders was found by Arthur Lakes on the mesa top in April 1895.
+The earliest recorded ascent of the mesa was by Thomas L. Golden and other gold rushers while hunting during the Colorado Gold Rush on February 14, 1859.
 In 1906, father and son William H. and Clyde L. Ashworth built the original Castle Rock Resort, a cafe atop Castle Rock, where visitors were taken by burro up a trail on the north flank of Castle Rock.
 After vandalism destroyed it in 1907, the venture was abandoned until Charles F. Quaintance revived it in 1908 with a new cafe and burro train and a road from the south slope built by Harry Hartzell.
 This was supplemented in 1913 with a lighthouse, dance hall and funicular incline railway to the top.
 Business faded with the advent of the Denver Mountain Parks, and the funicular rails were salvaged for the allied effort in World War I in 1918.
-The idle resort was taken over by the Ku Klux Klan during the 1920s as a major meeting and ceremonial place, during its rise to power in Colorado.
+The idle resort was taken over by the Ku Klux Klan in 1923 as a major meeting and ceremonial place of its regional membership, during its rise to power in Colorado.
+This continued until the mid-1920s, after which it reverted to resort use as Lava Lane, and became idle again by 1926.
 The resort burned to the ground in an arson fire in 1927.
 During the 1910s-1920s, the city of Denver quarried gravel from the mountain's northeast alcove.
 In 1935, the Works Progress Administration built the Colorado Amphitheater for Camp George West on its southern side.
 Developers in 1957 originally wanted to build the Magic Mountain theme park at its northeastern alcove, until residents of Applewood protested and convinced them to build elsewhere.
 Subsequent attempts to develop or quarry the mountain including condominiums and a corporate headquarters continued through the remainder of the 20th century, and the mesa was gradually purchased or placed under easement by Jefferson County for open space.
 Today, much of South Table Mountain is open to the public, while southern portions are occupied by the Colorado State Patrol and National Renewable Energy Laboratory.